 What is beryllium used for?

-CBD leads to the development of small, inflammatory nodules in the lungs.
+Chronic beryllium disease leads to the development of small, inflammatory nodules in the lungs.
 These nodules, called granulomas, cause the patient to cough and experience shortness of breath.
 Chest pains, joint aches, weight loss and fever are other symptoms.